-The Firecracker plant goes by several names including Fountainbrush, Coral Fountain, Fountain plant and the species name, Russelia equisetiformis if you want to believe the University of North Florida.
+The Firecracker plant goes by several names including Fountainbrush, Coral Fountain, Fountain plant, and the species name, Russelia equisetiformis if you want to believe the University of North Florida.

 FIRECRACKER PLANT BASIC CARE INSTRUCTIONS